Mr-Z2001/subGraph/readme.md

 # SubGraph Isomorphism

 ## Introduction
-This project is a subgraph isomorphism implementation in C++ with CUDA.
+This project is a subgraph isomorphism implementation in C++ and CUDA.

 ## Build